chrisdalao/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+From what I can see - the biggest difference between each method is that a foreach() executes an array function once for each element in an array and it can only return that specific array while map() is similar in that it executes a function for each element but it only return a specific property from an array.

 2. What is the difference between a function and a method?

+While almost everything in JS is a function - the difference between a fuction and a method is the context - where is it being used and how?
+Generally, a function is a function that can be called directly without referring to an object - while a method is a function inside of an object - making it an object property.

 3. What is closure?

+simply, closure is the scope of a function inside an object - you could also say it's the scope an object property has within the closed brackets, or closure.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding - when 'this' is used in Object binding - I would refer to it as the default way to use 'this'.

+2. Implicit Binding - this is the most used principle where 'this' refers to the object that's before the 'dot' and outputs the logic in that object whether it be a function or property - it also depends on how to call that specific object.

+3. New Binding - this is when you create an instance of an Object and inherit everything from that object while also adding a new property it like a new 'name' or 'age'.

+4. Explicit Binding - in this case, you would force a function call for an object to use - and that function will be for 'this' - examples would be .call(), .apply(), .bind()

 5. Why do we need super() in an extended class?

+super() is the key to inheriting the properties of a parent object - its what creates the inheritance - witout it a child object won't have access to its parent objec'ts properties and methods.

 ## Project Set up